ministryofjustice/hmpps-prisoner-search/hmpps-prisoner-search-indexer/README.md

 The purpose of this service is to:
 * Keep the OpenSearch prison index up to date with changes from Prison systems (NOMIS)
 * Rebuild the index when required without an outage
+* Send domain events when prisoners have been updated

 ## Sections
 * [Prisoner updates](./PrisonerUpdates.md)